Home

 - 100 % negative mentions

-Players find the grinding aspect of the game tedious, particularly due to the need for backtracking to locate missed items and the inability to speed up text or skip transitions.
-While the game offers a rich atmosphere and story, the repetitive exploration and slow pacing can lead to boredom, especially during longer play sessions.
+Players find the grinding aspect of the game to be tedious, particularly due to excessive backtracking and the inability to speed up text or skip transitions, which detracts from the overall experience.
+While the game offers a rich atmosphere and story, the repetitive nature of exploration and the slow pacing can lead to boredom, especially during longer play sessions.

-“The exploration can get pretty tedious, as you'll often find yourself backtracking to previously explored locations trying to find an item you missed so that you can progress to the next area.”
+“The exploration can get pretty tedious, as you'll often find yourself backtracking to previously explored locations trying to find an item you missed so that you can progress onto the next area.”

 “For a game that actively encourages you to replay it to see more endings and aspects of the story, the inability to speed up the text boxes or skip the transitions is kind of tedious.”